eclipse-thingweb/dart_wot/CONTRIBUTING.md

 ### Creating a new release

-Preparing a new release is currently still involves some manual work.
+Preparing a new release currently still involves some manual work.

-Once a new release is ready, merge the latest Pull Request for release prepartion.
+Once a new release is ready, merge the latest Pull Request for release preparation.
 Then create a corresponding git tag for the release number with the prefix `v`(e.g., `v1.0.0` for version `1.0.0`).
 This can also be done via the GitHub web interface while creating a new release